 Prepping and Cleaning The Vintage Desk

 Start with prepping the wood first.
-Use a 160 grit sandpaper with an orbital sander and remove the old varnish down to the bare wood.
+Use 160 grit sandpaper with an orbital sander and remove the old varnish to the bare wood.
 This is a fairly quick process, but be sure to do this outdoors.
 It’s messy!
 Not all pieces can be sanded down this way.
-It works best on the vintage pieces that the varnish has turned dark and is in poor condition.
+It works best on vintage pieces that the varnish has turned dark and is in poor condition.

 Cleaning The Wood on The Vintage Desk

-To clean the wood after sanding off all the old varnish, I used a 50/50 mixture of denatured alcohol and water mixture.
-Simply mix the denatured alcohol and water in a spray bottle and spray over the wood.
+After sanding off all the old varnish, I used a 50/50 mixture of denatured alcohol and water mixture to clean the wood.
+Mix the denatured alcohol and water in a spray bottle and spray over the wood.
 Wipe away the leftover dirt, dust, and grime with paper towels.
-The alcohol mixed with the water will help the wood to dry faster and doesn’t leave a residue.
-Plus the old nurse in me can’t ever get enough of a disinfectant, so alcohol it is.
+The alcohol mixed with the water will help the wood dry faster and not leave a residue.
+Plus, the old nurse in me can’t ever get enough disinfectant, so alcohol it is.

 Using A Stain Blocker Before Painting

-The inside of the vintage desk had been painted before so there was no way to preserve that.
-I used a product call BOSS (stain blocker, odor blocker and prevents bleed through) in white to paint the inside and then painted a beautiful chalk mineral paint called Buttercream.
+The inside of the vintage desk had been painted before, so there was no way to preserve that.
+I used a product call BOSS (stain blocker, odor blocker, and prevents bleed through) in white to paint the inside and then painted a beautiful chalk mineral paint called Buttercream.
 It’s a great color for vintage furniture.
-I can remember my Grandma painting a lot of things with a neutral color as a child on the farm.
+I can remember my Grandma painting many things with a neutral color as a child on the farm.
 I guess you can say that’s where I get my love of painting from.

 Whitewash With Dixie Belle Chalk Mineral Paint